zsiki/ls/doc/source/usersguide.rst

 #.
 The *Target Points* list is filled automatically.
 #.
 Add one or more points to the *Used Points* list, which you would like to calculate coordinates for.
 If you would like to change the *Used Points* list, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
-Result of calculation is displayed automatically in result widget.
+Result of calculation is displayed automatically in result widget and sent to the log file.
 #.
 You can change settings in the dialog and press calculate to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u16.png